Skip to main content

 • Click the button to open the snippet selection dropdown.

-• You’ll see only snippets relevant to the section you are working in, based on context.
+• You’ll see only snippets relevant to the section you are working in, based on the area in the product it is.

 Search & Filter